itkhanz/Cypress-Framework/README.md

 * Pass browser and mode as environment variable
 * Configure routes (URL endpoints) in a constant config file
 * Usage of OOP Inheritance to extend all the pages from BasePage
-  * Allows to load header and footer componentes from BasePage constructor
+  * Allows to load header and footer components from BasePage constructor
   * Call the `cy.visit()` from BasePage with specified path
 * Test Retries for failing tests
 * Custom commands for login and validation in `cypress/support/commands.js`
 * Intellisense for custom commands in `cypress/support/index.d.ts`
 * Reusable test utilities functions inside `cypress/e2e/utils`
 * Support for Cypress Cloud (Dashboard)
-* Multiple reporters configuration (JUnit, cpress-mochawesome-reporter)
+* Multiple reporters configuration (JUnit XML, cpress-mochawesome-reporter HTML)

 ## Setup